-Moreover, works of literature do not require the more specialized training and knowledge that many of the other genres do.
+Furthermore, works of literature do not require more specialized training and knowledge that many of the other genres do.
 This makes literature more universally accessible and meaningful to more people from any walk of life.

 Choosing a College, Paying for College, Surviving in College and Thriving in the Classroom

 12 Easy Tests to Discover Which Programs are Best

 College requires great financial and time investment.
 In order to most efficiently reach one’s educational and career goals, it’s good at the beginning to have an idea of what one is going to study in college.
 Liptak’s book provides an easy and convenient way through 12 tests to discover where one’s interests and talents are and what college majors best match up with these.
 College Major Quizzes or a similar book is a must for prospective and early college students, seeking to determine what course or courses of study they should major in.

 Knowing the options for college is essential to choosing the right one for you.
 Fiske provides potential students with key information on 322 of the best colleges, “featuring… ratings, tips from current students, and tools for broadening and narrowing” one’s search.
 If one is looking for a more complete list, The Complete Book of Colleges (2016 Edition) lists over 1, 500 colleges.

 Pay for College Without Going Broke, 2015 Edition